 The school is designed to give individualized attention to each student.
 The maximum class size is seven students.
 The class size varies depending on the needs of the students; there are fewer students in a class if more of them have high needs.
 Each classroom has at least two staff members, including a certified special education teacher and a special education instructional aide.
 Currently, there are three early childhood special education (ECSE) classrooms for 3- and 4-year-old students, and three elementary classrooms for students in kindergarten and first grade.

 The staff at the Foundation School of Autism includes specialists who work with the students and provide professional development for the teachers.
 The school’s speech language pathologist (SLP) follows the SCERTS model, designed to build language and joint attention, so students can learn to relate to each other and communicate.
 The SLP visits classrooms and playgrounds to work with students in their educational setting.
 This push-in model works well because sometimes children with autism have trouble generalizing skills from a therapy setting to a classroom setting.

 The staff includes a school psychologist (LSSP) who is also a certified teacher.
 She supports the teachers in understanding the students’ behavior.
 She also manages special education evaluations and re-evaluations.

-There is also an occupational therapist (OT) who is a contractor and visits regularly.
+There is also a part time occupational therapist (OT) on staff.
 The OT supervises the handwriting program, which follows Handwriting Without Tears.
 The OT also oversees sensory integration needs, such as whether students need to work out in the motor lab before sitting to work at a table, if they need fidgets or a weighted lap pad, or if they need time on a swing or trampoline to satisfy proprioceptive or vestibular needs.

 The campus director is also a board certified behavior analyst (BCBA).
 That gives her the capacity to understand the education needs of the students, including overseeing the curriculum and providing support for staff when they have concerns about students’ behavior.